Strength in Expectation. Elections, Economic Performance and Authoritarian Breakdown. (conditionally accepted, The Journal of Politics)

 One of the primary international factors proposed to explain the geographic and temporal clustering of democracy is the diffusion of democracy protests.
 Democracy protests are thought to diffuse across countries primarily through a demonstration effect, whereby protests in one country cause protests in another based on the positive information that they convey about the likelihood of successful protests elsewhere, and secondarily, through the action of transnational activists.
 In contrast to this view, we argue that, in general, democracy protests are not likely to diffuse across countries because the motivation for and the outcome of democracy protests results primarily from domestic processes that are unaffected or undermined by the occurrence of democracy protests in other countries.
 Our statistical analysis supports this argument.
 Using daily data on the onset of democracy protests around the world between 1989 and 2011, we found that in this period, democracy protests were not significantly more likely to occur in countries when democracy protests occurred in neighboring countries either in general or in ways consistent with the expectations of diffusion arguments.

-What is the value of holding legislative office in a setting in which legislative positions are considered less valuable than executive ones?
-Recent claims that politicians in Latin America often prefer an executive position at the subnational level over a national legislative one ignore the possibility that for politicians with little chance of winning an executive election, a legislative seat can serve as a “springboard” for jumping to a higher-level office in the future.
-We examine this possibility in Argentina, employing a regression discontinuity design to compare candidates who barely won or lost a national legislative seat.
-The results indicate that a legislative office can be helpful for jumpstarting a political career, especially in small provinces, where national legislators are more visible.
-However, the effect is limited to politicians who belong to the PJ and, to a lesser extent, to members of the governor’s party.
+What is the value of holding a legislative position in a setting in which legislative offices are considered less valuable than executive ones?
+Recent claims that politicians in Latin America often prefer an executive position at the subnational level over a national legislative one ignore the possibility that for politicians with little chance of winning an executive election, a legislative seat can serve as a “springboard” for jumping to a better position in the future.
+We examine this claim in Argentina, employing a regression discontinuity design to compare candidates who barely won or lost a national legislative seat.
+The results indicate that a legislative office can be helpful for jumpstarting a political career, though the effect is restricted to (a) members of the governor’s party – which has generally been Peronism – in (b) small provinces – where national legislators are more visible.

 Work in progress